robhillman97/CPD_Git_intro/notes/group_activity.md

     - Often this can be done with a button on GitHub
 8. push the rebased code back to the remote
 9. merge to the `main` branch using the big green button
-10. delete the branch on the remote once the merge is finish
+10. delete the branch on the remote once the merge is finished
 11. pull the latest `main` (with your PR merged) locally
 12. (optional) delete your local copy of the merged branch